merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 As well as Table S6 under the filename `WW_TABLES/MODELS.txt`, which summarizes these models.

-## Analysis X: Gene-sample pair linear models
+## Analysis 12: Gene-sample pair linear models

 The previous Analysis details the linear models we ran on the per-site polymorphism rate data aggegrated across genes and samples.
 To complement this analysis, we also created linear models _for each_ gene-sample pair, which resulted in tens of thousands of models.
 The Pearson coefficients for these models are shown in Figure 1, which we created as a means of visually illustrating that RSA and DTL are rather effective at predicting per-site pN (red), as compared to per-site pS (blue):